Elrod Hendricks: Coaching career

 Hendricks became a fixture in Baltimore by holding the position of bullpen coach for 28 years, the longest coaching tenure in Orioles history.
 Hendricks was noted for consistently wearing shin guards in the Orioles bullpen, even when he wasn’t actually catching a potential relief pitcher.

 His contract was not renewed for that position as of October 2005, in part because he had a mild stroke in April.
 The 2005 season marked the 37th that Hendricks served in a Baltimore uniform as a player or coach, another club record.
 He also had the longest active coaching streak with one club among all major league coaches.

 After his stroke, Hendricks was reassigned to another position within the organization, one that would enable the club to take advantage of his huge popularity within the Baltimore community; along with his loyalty to the "Oriole Way" and to the traditions of baseball, he was a tireless signer of pre-game autographs and a general good-will ambassador.

 He was slated to be the host for the 2006 Baltimore Baseball Cruise aboard The Golden Princess.

 Death

 Elrod Hendricks died of a heart attack in Glen Burnie, Maryland, one day shy of his 65th birthday.

 The Orioles wore the number 44 on the sleeves of their jerseys in 2006, to honor Hendricks.
-Although the number has not been officially retired, no Oriole player has worn it since Hendricks had died.
+Although the number has not been officially retired, no Oriole player has worn it since Hendricks died.

 In 2007, St. Frances Academy in Baltimore started an annual baseball tournament in his name.